Confidential Inference via Ternary Model Partitioning: Evaluation

-Compared to cryptographic schemes based approaches\cite{gilad2016cryptonets, mohassel2017secureml, liu2017oblivious} and running whole neural network within a single enclave\cite{ohrimenko2016oblivious}, the performance overhead of \protoname{} makes online deep learning inference feasible and adaptable for production-level large-scale deep neural networks.
-The out-of-enclave \textsf{BackNet} computation can still benefit from hardware/compiler acceleration and we grant end users the freedom to adjust network partitioning strategy to satisfy their specific security and performance requirements.
+\nip{Performance Remarks.} Compared to cryptographic schemes based approaches\cite{gilad2016cryptonets, mohassel2017secureml, liu2017oblivious} and running whole \ac{DNN} within a single enclave\cite{ohrimenko2016oblivious}, the performance overhead of \sysname{} makes online deep learning inference feasible and adaptable for production-level large-scale \acp{DNN}.
+The out-of-enclave \emph{BackNet} computation can still benefit from hardware acceleration and we grant users the freedom to adjust network partitioning strategy to satisfy their specific security and performance requirements.